ubc-library-rc/rc-docs/docs/usingthercspaces/zoomforworkshops.md

    1. Two weeks before your workshop, generate a Zoom link for your workshop at <a href="https://zoom.us/meeting" target="_blank">https://zoom.us/meeting</a>.
 Check with your Team Lead (Allan Cho, Eka Grguric, Jeremy Buhler, Evan Thornberry) to confirm the date and time.<br/>
    2. Once created, send the Zoom link to your Team Lead so they can put it into the event for your participants.
 2. Read through everything you need to do during the workshop and make sure you will be ready to handle these items.

 During workshop:
 3. Add attendees from the waitroom into the main session.
 4. Post links in the chat window that your co-host mentions.
 (This includes where your workshop materials are online and the feedback survey at the end of the workshop.)
-5. Take screenshots of the participant pane at approximately the 15 minute mark for attendance.
+5. Note the number of participants at approximately the 15 minute mark for attendance.
 6. Monitor the chat and participant pane for raised hands and other commentary.
+Lower raised hands if participants do not.
-7. Download screenshots of the whiteboards throughout the session if you use this feature.
+7. Take screenshots of whiteboards used throughout the session if you use this feature.

 After workshop:
 8. Export the chat for the reference of your co-host and yourself and also in case you did not get to all of the questions.
 9. Enter your attendance numbers in Desktracker.